schierlm/BibleMultiConverter/README.md

 In combination with third party tools, other export formats are available:

-- In combination with LibreOffice 4.4, it is possible to export bibles for Logos Bible Software (see below for details)
+- In combination with LibreOffice 4.4 to 7.5, it is possible to export bibles for Logos Bible Software (see below for details)
 - In combination with the E-Sword ToolTipTool NT v2.51, it is possible to export bibles for E-Sword (see below for details)